 Figure 7.
-Example of Custom Prompt Generation for QA Task.
+Example of a custom prompt generated for the QA task.

 3.4.
 History Management: Mongo DB

-The QA system developed in this study is implemented to manage chat transcripts through MongoDB.
-MongoDB is a NoSQL-based database that stores key-value data in JSON format.
-This structure has the advantage of not having a fixed schema, allowing it to handle different types of data quickly and flexibly.
-The system accepts the user's question, retrieves the user's last five conversation histories from MongoDB, and inputs them into LLM along with the QA prompts.
-This data extraction process is performed using a predefined SQL query.
-LLM analyzes the provided conversation history and generates a contextually appropriate response.
-The generated response is then delivered to the user and simultaneously stored in MongoDB.
-With MongoDB's flexible data processing capabilities, the system stores the history of the user's interactions and provides customized responses based on it.
+The QA system developed in this study was implemented to manage the chat transcripts using MongoDB, which is a NoSQL-based database that stores key-value data in the JSON format.
+As it does not have a fixed schema, it can handle different types of data quickly and flexibly.
+The system takes the questions, retrieves the histories of five recent conversation from the MongoDB, and inputs them into the LLM along with QA prompts.
+Subsequently, the data are extracted using a predefined SQL query.
+The LLM analyzes the conversation history and generates contextually appropriate responses, which are then delivered to the user and stored in MongoDB.
+The flexible data-processing capabilities of MongoDB allow the system to store the history of user interactions and generate customized responses based on them.

-4. experiments
+4. Experiments